arghac14/BlogFeed-v2/README.md

 # BlogFeed-v2
-A multi-user blogging application built with MERN (MongoDB, Express, React, Node) stack with cloud-based image and video management service cloudinary.
+A multi-user blogging application built using MERN (MongoDB, Express, React, Node) stack with cloud-based image and video management service cloudinary.

 # To run: